dcc-cc3002/citric-liquid-Dagt07/README.md

 **Version i.j.k :** i: Tarea number, j: EP number, k: EP version number

+- Version 2.3.2 Add privacy to all units statements -> getters && setters
+- Version 2.3.1 Deleted abstractPanelTest and AbstractUnitTest, they were badly designed
+- Version 2.3.0 ADD private status to stars and HP for all units
 - Version 1.3.5 Added Norm tests and create NormaClass to pass those tests, NormaClass helps to control the player's Norma level (Level system)
 - Version 1.3.4 Added tests for the playerCharacter's stars and self-healing, Added test for panels triggering playerCharacter's effects
 - Version 1.3.3 Fixed bug of the playerCharacter not being able to increase or decrease his stars